Tina Bursill

 Tina Bursill (born 24 July 1951) is an Australian actress.
 She played Louise Carter on the television series Skyways (1979–1981) and Sonia Stevens on Prisoner (1983–1984).
 She played Meryl Knight in the Nine Network drama series Doctor Doctor.
 Bursill won the AFI (AACTA) Award for Best Supporting Actress for the 1987 film Jilted.

-Life and career
+Early life

-Tina Bursill was born on the 24 July 1951 in Sydney.
+Tina Bursill was born on 24 July 1951 in Sydney.
 Initially, she intended to pursue a career in anthropology, however, she set her sights on becoming an actress.
 She studied drama at the National Institute of Dramatic Art and graduated in 1971.
-Bursill started her career in musicals and stand-up comedy, before being cast in more serious roles in theatre.